SCLK-0/techconnect/diagrams/DIAGRAM-DESCRIPTIONS.md

 **Figure 23.
 Accept Session Request Flow**
 This sequence diagram illustrates how tutors accept session requests, including updating the session status in the database and sending notifications to the learner via Realtime and email.

 **Figure 24.
-Reject Session Request Flow**
+Decline Session Request Flow**
-This sequence diagram shows how tutors reject sessions with a reason, update the database, and notify the learner through multiple channels.
+This sequence diagram shows how tutors decline sessions with a reason, update the database, and notify the learner through multiple channels.

 **Figure 25.
 Cancel Session Flow**
 This sequence diagram depicts the session cancellation process, including updating the session status, recording the cancellation reason, and notifying the other party.